ulfschneider/afova/README.md

 `data-required`
 : A value of a field that is required due to the `required` attribute is missing

 Assigning your constraint violation messages is a good way to have internationalized messages.
 In case you do not use your own messages, afova will apply German and English default validation messages, according to the web browsers locale setting.
+You can use the placeholder `{{input}}` to refer within your violation message to the current user input and you can use `{{constraint}}` to refer to the violated constraint.

 ## Collecting messages for the form